Khalidelaasry/alx-low_level_programming/README.md

 20. **0x13.
 C - More singly linked lists**: Further practice with singly linked lists.

-21. **0x14.
-C - Bit manipulation**: This project covers bitwise operators and bit manipulation in C.
 ## About ALX

 ALX is a software engineering program that offers an intensive curriculum covering various aspects of software development, system engineering, and DevOps practices.
 It provides hands-on projects and assignments to help learners gain practical experience in these domains.